dployr-io/dployr-examples/rails/README.md

-# Ruby on Rails Implementation
+# Old County Times - Rails Edition

-This directory contains the Ruby on Rails version of the Dployr Times newspaper application.
+A simple dynamic newspaper generator built with rails.
+Identical to the static version but with content that regenerates every minute.